Leo1003/rust-osshkeys/README.md

 But I still maintain the dependencies and release new versions.

 It's welcome to submit PRs or issues on this project if you have ideas or questiones.

+## Minimum Supported Rust Version (MSRV)
+Rust 1.57 or higher.

+The library keeps track of the minimum Rust version which required to compile in CI.

+However, the minimum supported Rust version can be changed in the future and is not considered as a breaking change(exempt from SemVer).

 ## Example
 ```rust